Sliman4/slimebook/book/lvl2/staking.md

 The APR comes from the network's inflation.
 The network inflates the total supply of NEAR by 5% per year, and this inflation is distributed to the validators and the people who have staked their NEAR.
-The validators get
+The validators get a fee from your APR that is shown in your wallet.
+For example, if the APR is 8% and fee is 1%, you will get 7.92% APR.

+Some validators (like Aurora, Shitzu, Meteor) have high fees, but they additionally emit other tokens (AURORA, DOGSHIT, MOON), so sometimes the APR can be even higher than if they had no fees.
+But the stability depends on the price volatility of the reward token.

 ## How does it help secure the network?